shreyasmeher/shreyasmeher.github.io/research/ConfliBERT.md

 # Computational Considerations and Benchmarks for ConfliBERT

-> Sultan & Dr. Osorio - Benchmarks.
-Relative time - 4, 8 vs 16 cores for
-> ConfliBERT vs denominator being BERT/...BERT.
-Do the same for GPUs.
-> Graphs would be nice for this task - scale factors for future.

 When implementing BERT-based models such as ConfliBERT, one needs to consider the computational implications.
 While BERT benchmarks provide useful insights, ConfliBERT, as a derivative of BERT, might exhibit